-Prior to enrollment in credit courses, students must comply with placement testing requirements by submitting their scores on an approved Texas Success Initiative (TSI) test, by submitting documentation of TSI exemption or waiver.
+If applicable, prior to enrollment in credit courses, students must comply with Texas Success Initiative (TSI) test, by submitting documentation of TSI exemption or waiver.
 See "Testing and Placement Requirements" in the Scholastic Information section.

 Assessment requirements for continuing education and workforce training programs are different from those described in this section.
 Contact the Continuing Education Office for more information.